V.A. Annual Evaluations

 - Unsatisfactory performance or progress as determined by Program Area Training Committee annual evaluation.

-- Major deviation from the approved Plan of Study including time table for graduation.
+- Major deviation from the approved Plan of Study including timetable for graduation.

 - Failure of prelims.